ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

 +-- {: .query}

 This entry is supposed to be the $n$Lab-working area for a " Journal Club -- Geometric $\infty$-function theory ".
-The corresponding discussion page at the $n$-Caf&eacute; is [Journal Club -- Geometric ∞-Function Theory](http://golem.ph.utexas.edu/category/2009/04/journal_club_geometric_infinit.html)
+The corresponding discussion page at the $n$-Caf&#233; is [Journal Club -- Geometric ∞-Function Theory](http://golem.ph.utexas.edu/category/2009/04/journal_club_geometric_infinit.html)

 The idea is to

-* jointly discuss at the $n$Caf&eacute; section-by-section these articles; to get an idea for what's going on;
+* jointly discuss at the $n$Caf&#233; section-by-section these articles; to get an idea for what's going on;

 * add here, step by step, links to keywords appearing in these sections, and create the corresponding entries describing them.